smnookin/smnookin.github.io/_posts/2015-11-02-ken-fan-s-acute-angle.md

 His genuine concern for my state of mind resonated with the words of one of his co-workers, Jane Wang: “I don’t understand how a person can be so nice.”
 And considering his elite background, it is only a wonder how Fan can remain so humble.

-										…
+										* * *

 Fan strives to improve K-12 U.S. math education.
 He founded Girls’ Angle in 2007 with nothing but his own pocket money with the vision of top-university academics personally encouraging K-12 girls to pursue math and acting as their role models.

-In a podcast, Fan said that the biggest reason for the national math education decline is the “disconnect between the mathematical world and the math education world.”
+In a [podcast](http://wildaboutmath.com/2013/04/21/ken-fan-inspired-by-math-29/), Fan said that the biggest reason for the national math education decline is the “disconnect between the mathematical world and the math education world.”
 He questions why the buzzing math savored by undergraduate level students and the breathing theoretical math envisioned by academics are so different from the “cold” textbook math taught to children.
 “I want Girls’ Angle to be a force pushing math education in a good direction,” Fan said.

  “Math is a creative field,” he says, “it is not a fossilized subject.”
 It irks him that children, especially young girls, are taught math in this fixed way.
 He believes that there is a chasm between the mathematics of academics and the mathematics of K-12 students, and that this gap is to blame for so many students leaving math behind whenever it got tough—especially young girls.